Prior Learning Assessment

 There are numerous ways to earn college credit outside the traditional classrooms, and we will work with you to take advantage of all the methods that are right for you.
 Many adult students spend years in the workforce or military developing valuable skills, earning certifications, taking continuing education programs, and obtaining licenses for specific functions.
 At MTSU we have developed a means to turn this prior knowledge into college credit to complete a degree.
 View our PLA brochure here for more information.

 To find out if the Adult Degree Completion Program is a fit for you, please complete the form on this page.
 For mobile users, scroll down.
 For users on desktop, the form is on the right side of the page.
-Our academic professionals will review your transcripts, discuss your background and goals, and prepare an academic plan designed to let you graduate as quickly as possible.
 If your prior training and experience qualifies, you could earn up to a maximum of 60 hours of academic credit for what you already know.
-The evaluation is completely free and allows you to understand exactly what you would need to do to finish your degree.